 What do I have to do?

-As a supervisor, your role in the STAR program has four parts:
+As a supervisor, your role in the STAR program has five parts:

 - review and approve or deny their requests for STAR credit (following the guidelines on the STAR Eligibility page)

 - work with staff members to make time for STAR activities

 - attach a printed STAR report to each staff member’s annual evaluation prior to submitting the evaluation to the Dean’s Office

 The STAR system will email you when an event has been submitted for your approval.
 If you approve the event, the team member will return to the STAR site after attending the event to mark the event as completed.
 You’ll then receive an email from the STAR system notifying you that the employee has completed the event.